SAP/spartacus-docs/_pages/home/updating-to-version-4/technical-changes-version-4.md

 ### Translations (i18n) changed

-- Key `asm.standardSessionInProgress` was removed.
+- The `asm.standardSessionInProgress` key was removed.
-- Key `pageMetaResolver.checkout.title_plurar` has been removed.
+- The `pageMetaResolver.checkout.title_plurar` key was removed.
-- Value of `pageMetaResolver.checkout.title` has been changed to `Checkout`.
+- The value of `pageMetaResolver.checkout.title` has been changed to `Checkout`.

-### Storage Sync mechanism
+### Storage Sync Mechanism

-I version 4.0 we removed deprecated in version 3.0 storage sync mechanism.
-In previous major release we provided more powerful mechanism based on `StatePersistenceService` which can cover all use cases for synchronizing data to and from browser storage (eg. `localStorage`, `sessionStorage`) better than the removed storage sync.
+In version 4.0, the storage sync mechanism that was deprecated in version 3.0 has now been removed.
+In the previous major release, Spartacus provided a more powerful mechanism based on `StatePersistenceService`, which can cover all use cases for synchronizing data to and from the browser storage (such as `localStorage` and `sessionStorage`), and it does this better than the removed storage sync.

-What was removed:
+The following was removed:

-- core of the mechanism (reducer)
+- The core of the mechanism (reducer)
-- configuration (`storageSync` from `StateConfig`)
+- The configuration (`storageSync` from `StateConfig`)
-- default config and default keys (`defaultStateConfig`, `DEFAULT_LOCAL_STORAGE_KEY` and `DEFAULT_SESSION_STORAGE_KEY`)
+- The default config and default keys (`defaultStateConfig`, `DEFAULT_LOCAL_STORAGE_KEY` and `DEFAULT_SESSION_STORAGE_KEY`)

 ### DefaultScrollConfig

-- `defaultScrollConfig` was renamed to `defaultViewConfig`
+- The `defaultScrollConfig` was renamed to `defaultViewConfig`

 ### BaseSiteService

-- The method `BaseSiteService.initialize` was removed, please use `BaseSiteServiceInitializer.initialize` instead.
-A method `BaseSiteService.isInitialized` was added.
+- The `BaseSiteService.initialize` method was removed.
+Use `BaseSiteServiceInitializer.initialize` instead.
+- A `BaseSiteService.isInitialized` method was added.

 ### LanguageService

-- The method `LanguageService.initialize` was removed, please use `LanguageInitializer.initialize` instead.
-A method `LanguageService.isInitialized` was added.
+- The `LanguageService.initialize` method was removed.
+Use `LanguageInitializer.initialize` instead.
+- A `LanguageService.isInitialized` method was added.
 - `LanguageService` no longer uses `WindowRef`.
 The language initialization from the state was moved to `LanguageInitializer`.
-- `LanguageService` now validate the value passed to the method `setActive()` against the iso codes listed in the Spartacus `context` config, before setting the actual value in the ngrx store.
+- `LanguageService` now validates the value passed to the `setActive()` method against the ISO codes listed in the Spartacus `context` config, before setting the actual value in the NgRx store.
-- The initialization of the site context is scheduled a bit earlier than in before (now it's run in an observable stream instead of a Promise's callback).
-It's a very slight change, but might have side-effects in some custom implementations.
+- The initialization of the site context is scheduled a bit earlier than it was before (now it is run in an observable stream instead of a Promise's callback).
+It is a very slight change, but might have side effects in some custom implementations.
-- The active language is now persisted in the Local Storage instead of the Session Storage
+- The active language is now persisted in the Local Storage instead of the Session Storage.

 ### CurrencyService

-- The method `CurrencyService.initialize` was removed, please use `CurrencyInitializer.initialize` instead.
-A method `CurrencyService.isInitialized` was added.
+- The `CurrencyService.initialize` method was removed.
+Use `CurrencyInitializer.initialize` instead.
+- A `CurrencyService.isInitialized` method was added.
 - `CurrencyService` no longer uses `WindowRef`.
 The currency initialization from the state was moved to `CurrencyInitializer`.
-- `CurrencyService` now validate the value passed to the method `setActive()` against the iso codes listed in the Spartacus `context` config, before setting the actual value in the ngrx store.
+- `CurrencyService` now validates the value passed to the `setActive()` method against the ISO codes listed in the Spartacus `context` config, before setting the actual value in the RgRx store.
-- The initialization of the site context is scheduled a bit earlier than in before (now it's run in an observable stream instead of a Promise's callback).
-It's a very slight change, but might have side-effects in some custom implementations.
+- The initialization of the site context is scheduled a bit earlier than it was before (now it is run in an observable stream instead of a Promise's callback).
+It is a very slight change, but might have side effects in some custom implementations.
 - The active currency is now persisted in the LocalStorage instead of the Session Storage.

-### Page resolvers
+### Page Resolvers

 In 3.1 and 3.2 we've introduced a few changes on how the page meta data is collected.
 The resolvers are now configurable and whether they render on the client or server (SSR) is also configurable (by default description, image, robots and canonical url are resolved only in SSR).
 A few resolvers are changed or added, since most data is now configurable in the backend (description, robots).
 The robot information that was previously hardcoded in some resolvers, are now driven by backend data.